Jumpstart Your Content Marketing Strategy

 Pick a Platform

-When you’re all excited about publishing your compelling contents, you may be thinking of posting them in all of the social media sites.
+When you’re all excited about publishing your compelling content, you may be thinking of posting them on all of the social media sites.
 However, try to slow down a bit and reassess.
-Publishing contents in all social media platforms will make you waste a lot of time as well as money.
+Publishing content on all social media platforms will make you waste a lot of time as well as money.
 What you can do is refer to the market research that you have conducted so as to know where to find your prospects online.

 You’ll see if they like Facebook or if they prefer Twitter more.
 If your startup is a B2B company, never forget to post on LinkedIn.
 You can use analytics so you can see the platforms that work well and those that don’t.